FHoltorf/MarkovBounds.jl/docs/src/index.md

 # When should you consider using moment bounding schemes?
 Moment bounding schemes are limited by the capabilities of large-scale semidefinite programming.
 Given the current state-of-the-art, moment bounding schemes are practically limited to stochastic processes of low to medium dimensionality (< 10 states).
-Moreover, MarkovBounds.jl currently *only* supports processes in which the data can be fully characterized in terms of *polynomials* (see [Background](#background-on-moment-bounding-schemes) for details).
+Moreover, MarkovBounds.jl currently *only* supports processes in which the data can be fully characterized in terms of *polynomials* (see the [Background](background) section for details).

 ## Stationary Distributions
 Moment bounding schemes have been found to perform remarkably well for the study of the stationary (or ergodic) statistics of stochastic processes.
 They have been found to provide high quality (often effectively tight) bounds on key statistics such as means, variances, Fano factors and more at a fraction of the computational time needed to provide similarly accurate sample statistics.